 perspective of multi-award winning wine journalist, Randy Caparoso.

 Award winning New York sommelier finds his kismet handcrafting Lodi grown Mission and Dry White Zinfandel

 Patrick Cappiello is a sommelier with over 25 years of experience in the restaurant wine industry, mostly in New York City.
-He's been very successful at it, having earned recognitions such as a Wine Spectator "Grand Award" for three different restaurants, named a 2014 "Sommelier of the Year" by Food & Wine Magazine, "Wine Person of the Year 2014" by Imbibe Magazine, and "Sommelier of the Year 2015" by Eater National.
+He's been very successful at it, having earned recognitions such as a Wine Spectator "Grand Award" for three different restaurants, being named a 2014 "Sommelier of the Year" by Food & Wine Magazine, "Wine Person of the Year 2014" by Imbibe Magazine, and "Sommelier of the Year 2015" by Eater National.

-And now Mr. Cappiello is in the process of transitioning from a career as a sommelier to winemaker, and has begun producing wine from...
+And now Mr. Cappiello is in the process of transitioning from a career as a sommelier to a winemaker, and has begun producing wine from...
 Lodi!

 New York sommelier-turned-Lodi winemaker Patrick Cappiello (image courtesy of Monte Rio Cellars)

 But not just any kind of wine.
 Cappiello's first two releases are, unusually...

 • A light, soft, dry yet effusively fruit-centered varietal red wine made from the Mission grape — the European variety (a.k.a.
 Criolla, Pais, or Listan Prieto) first brought to Mexico, New Mexico, and California by the Spanish missionaries, but later abandoned by Californians once more deeply pigmented, aromatic black-skinned varieties such as Zinfandel became available sometime during the early 1850s (as living legacies of that period of transition, there are still some commercial plantings of Mission in Amador County's Mother Lode Country dating back to the mid-1850s).